p4-mapreduce

 ]

-After partitioning the input, the Master allocates tasks to Workers by sending JSON messages.
+After partitioning the input, the Manager allocates tasks to Workers by sending JSON messages.
+The tasks are allocated in the order that the Workers registered.
 Each JSON message looks like this:

 {